Lab-Brat/labbrat.net/content/blog/send_emails_from_terminal.md

 ## Intro
 This article will show how to set-up a local email relay on a Linux machine with `msmtp` to send emails through Gmail.
-2 aproaches will be show - first one will use `msmtp` and `App Password`, the second one will use `msmtp` and `mailctl` to use OAuth 2.0 instead of passwords.
+2 approaches will be show - first one will use `msmtp` and `App Password`, the second one will use `msmtp` and `mailctl` to use OAuth 2.0 instead of passwords.
 Both of the methods will require a Google account.